Image: Kristian Messere in Harmonia from City of Wine (John Lauener)

 In 2021, members of the Kingston, Ontario, community where Ned lives came together to read all seven plays on Zoom.
 Bringing these timely plays alive was a fabulous example of a community coming together to explore stories that examine all the complexities of how communities come together (and fall apart).

 Nightswimming is proud to have supported these readings and the outdoor production of Seven, directed by Ned, that took place in Kingston from August 10-15, 2021.
-In 2023, The Grapevine Theatre Project produced an updated version of Harmonia, directed by Nigel Shawn Williams (who has had a long association with cycle, going back 20+ years to an early reading of Jocasta).
+Then, in 2023, Kingston’s Grapevine Theatre Project produced an updated version of Harmonia, directed by Nigel Shawn Williams (who has had a long association with cycle, going back 20+ years to an early reading of Jocasta).

-And so the cycle continues…. inspired by the discoveries of those productions, Ned has further developed the cycle to encompass nine plays, adding Thebe to the original seven, and dividing the play Laius into Cadmea and Elis , and structuring the cycle in the form of three trilogies.
+And the cycle continues.
+Inspired by the discoveries of these recent readings and productions, Ned has now further developed the cycle to encompass nine plays, adding Thebe to the original seven, and dividing the play Laius into Cadmea and Elis , and structuring the cycle in the form of three trilogies.

 This national project offered a once-in-a-lifetime opportunity for more than 165 students to participate directly in the development and production of a new play in partnership with leading theatre artists and their fellow students across the country.
 To accomplish this Nightswimming established relationships with the following theatre training programs: Grenfell College (Corner Brook, Nfld); Concordia University (Montreal); George Brown College Theatre School (Toronto); Humber College Performance Training Program (Toronto); York University (Toronto); Studio 58 (Langara College, Vancouver) and Simon Fraser University, Contemporary Arts (Vancouver).
 The National Theatre School of Canada (Montreal) and the University of Alberta (Edmonton) also participated in early phases of the project.